 General keywords, the outer ring, are search terms like “apartments for rent in Fort Worth, TX”.
 Specific, relevant keywords are more targeted.
 Even a small adjustment like, “apartments for rent in southwest Fort Worth, TX” is more targeted.
 But you can take it further with much more specific and relevant keywords like this: “Apartments for rent near TCU.”
 If people are searching for apartments near Texas Christian University, and your apartment is located just a few blocks away from campus, this is going to be highly relevant.

 “Apartments for rent near TCU that accept dogs.”
 Maybe you accept dogs, but many of your competitors don’t.
 This becomes more relevant.

 Other keywords used to make things more relevant may be luxury, 1 bedroom, 2 bedroom, studio, brand new, pool, near xyz location, your competitors’ names, etc. The list is endless.
 When your keywords become more relevant to your searcher, you are going to have a higher clickthrough rate, lower cost-per-click, and better prospects.
 The end result is a higher ROI.

 You can also begin to target various geographic regions.
 You can couple certain keywords with certain locations.
 You may want to target only people searching for an apartment from Fort Worth.
 You can get even more specific with locations, but you need to be careful in doing this because it may be a violation of Fair Housing Laws.

 Because there are thousands upon thousands of possible offensive campaigns to run for your community, deploying cost-effective digital ads can be difficult.
 Keeping your marketing budget intact isn’t the only marker of success; the ads still need to make renting your apartments easy.
-To know if your ads are working, you’ll need a way of measuring success.
-Our next blog will discuss our simple solution to helping you evaluate your digital ad’s effectiveness.
+Learn more about how we make this happen.